napolitano/roundcube-plugin-kolab-2fa/README.md

 Copy the sample `config.inc.php.dist` file into `config.inc.php` and adjust the settings according to your desired setup.
 All options are described with inline comments directly in the sample file.

+!!
+Please be aware that 'sha1' is hardcoded at some places.
+Do not change hashing algorithm without review

 When using the LDAP storage together with a Kolab installation, you may want to save an additional LDAP lookup for authentication factors on every login, the LDAP driver